Skip to main content

 end architecture;

 Always use complete sensitivity lists for combinational processes.
 Incomplete sensitivity lists can lead to simulation-synthesis mismatches and incorrect behavior.
-In VHDL-2008, you can use process(all)
+In VHDL-2008, you can use process(all) for an automatic sensitivity list.

 -- Anti-pattern: Incomplete assignments creating latches